grafana/grafana-plugin-examples/examples/panel-frame-select/README.md

-# Grafana Panel Plugin Template
+# Grafana Panel Plugin with Frame Select example

 This example shows how you can set panel options based on the response from a data query.

-Using the `onOptionsChange` prop from `PanelProps`, you can update the value of panel options.
+You can use the `onOptionsChange` prop from `PanelProps` to update the value of panel options.